isaaclyman/pooty/README.md

 `doubleclick(function HandlerFn)`: Identical to `click(function)`, except that it registers double clicks instead of single clicks.

-### The `array` object
+### The `bucket` object

-The `array` object refers to an array of objects with a similar structure, generally displayed as a list.
-It is obtained by calling `this.array(string)` with a property name from the model, and has the following methods:
+The `bucket` object refers to an array of objects with a similar structure, generally displayed as a list.
+It is obtained by calling `this.bucket(string)` with a property name from the model, and has the following methods:

 `push(object NewObject)`: Adds an object to the end of the array, updating the view as needed.